Nadja Benaissa

-Nadja Benaissa (born 26 April 1982) is a German singer and television personality.
-She rose to fame in late 2000 when she auditioned for the German adaption of the reality television show Popstars and became a member of the girl group No Angels, one of the best-selling girl groups of European origin of all time.
-During their hiatus, Benaissa released her solo album, Schritt für Schritt (2007), which produced the single "Ich hab dich", and represented Hesse in the Bundesvision Song Contest 2006 with the song, finishing in fourth place.
+Nadja Benaissa (born 26 April 1982) is a German singer, songwriter and television personality.
+She first gained public recognition in 2000 as a contestant on the German adaption of the reality television show Popstars, through which she became a member of No Angels, one of the most commercially successful girl groups of European origin.
+During the group's initial hiatus, she pursued a solo career, releasing the solo album Schritt für Schritt (2007), which included the top 40 single "Ich hab dich," and represented Hesse in the Bundesvision Song Contest 2006 with the song, finishing in fourth place.